 The next step in the process of filing a design patent application is to choose the specific concept you want to pursue.
-A design patent application recites one claim, but can contain multiple alternative embodiments, and an unelected concept can be pursued in a divisional application.
+A design patent application recites one claim but can contain multiple alternative embodiments, and an unelected concept can be pursued in a divisional application.
 In either case, however, you should choose one concept and pursue it.
 Failure to do this may result in legal consequences for you.

 Fees for filing a design patent application

 The fees for filing a design patent application are not very high.
-You’ll pay about $2000 to $3000 for the application and examination, as well as the issue fee.
+You’ll pay for the application and examination, as well as the issue fee.
 There are also maintenance fees once you have the patent.
 These fees are non-refundable, so it’s a good idea to get a quote before you start the process.
 If you are unsure whether filing a design patent application is right for you, ask an attorney to help you with the process.